RaffaGonzo/python-possible/1-the-command-line.md

 ```
 Okay.
 Enough of that.
 Navigate to a directory (aka folder) on your computer.
 You may have done this before. (cd stands for change directory).

 ```
 cd [drag and drop your folder here or type the path]
 ```
+# The ```/[directory name]/``` that you see is how the computer knows where one directory name starts and ends.
+Stringing them together lets you map out the path you want the computer to follow.
+This notation is also used inside most programming lanquages.

 List contents of current directory